What Does A Wedding DJ Do?

 Learning The Nitty-Gritty

-It is also around this time that I will start to reach out to the venue to find any specifics and guidance.
-If I am unfamiliar with the location I’ll typically plan a trip to the site to determine things like establishing a line of communication with the venue, equipment placement and if there are any issues with some of the details discussed thus far.
-I will also reach out to the vendors like the photographer and videographer if I have not corresponded with them in the past to begin our collaboration for your wedding.
+It is also around this time that I will start to reach out to the venue to find any guidance.
+If I am unfamiliar with the location I’ll typically plan a trip to the site to determine things like establishing a line of communication with the venue.
+Equipment placement can be critical for some locations so that has to be noted.
+I will also reach out to the vendors like the photographer and videographer to begin our collaboration for your wedding.

 Sometimes, More Planning Meetings